dzchoi/dropalt/features.md

 Supports both 6KRO and NKRO, configurable through firmware.

+#### Typing ahead
+Users can type even while the USB connection is inactive; typed keys will be delivered automatically once the connection is restored.

+However:
+- A maximum of **16 keys** can be queued.
+- Queued keys expire after **4 seconds**, and are discarded to prevent stale input.

 #### USB hub
 The built-in USB hub supports two USB ports.
 One port can be connected to the keyboard, while the other port can be used for additional devices such as a mouse or smartphone.